I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Autumn

 Autumn is an ideal time of year to visit Zagreb.
-There are fewer tourist crowds, but temperatures are still pleasant for spending time outdoors in the city’s many green spaces or sitting outside a terrace cafe.
+There are a fewer crowds of tourists, but temperatures are still pleasant for spending time outdoors in the city’s many green spaces or sitting on a terrace café.

 That said, autumn can be unpredictable.
-Temperatures can dip low suddenly but then be warm and bright.
-Locals like to cling to the last of the summer weather and spend warmer autumn days eating and drinking al fresco in the city’s bars, cafes, and restaurants.
+Temperatures can dip suddenly, then warm up and brighten.
+Locals like to cling to the last of the summer weather and spend warmer autumn days eating and drinking al fresco in the city’s bars, cafés, and restaurants.

 September is still lovely, almost like an extension of summer weather.

 Once the weather really does start to turn colder — think 41°F (5°C) in November — there’s still the opportunity to head inside and get cozy.
-On average, temperatures in October are 52°F (10°C).
-It also rains quite a bit in October; rain affects around half of the days in the month.
+On average, October temperatures are 52°F (10°C).
+It also rains quite a bit in October; about half of the days are rainy.

 Spring

-At this time of year, the city is waking up and coming out of hibernation.
-The temperatures start to warm up, and days get sunnier than they were in winter.
+At this time of year, the city is waking up and emerging from hibernation.
+The temperatures start to warm up, and the days get sunnier than they were in winter.

 April and May bring temperatures warm enough to sit outside in the city’s parks.
-The average temperature for April is 49°F (9°C), with average highs of 58°F (14°C).
+The average temperature in April is 49°F (9°C), with highs averaging 58°F (14°C).
 But don’t come here expecting milder temperatures the whole time.
 Temperatures can still drop suddenly to as low as 39°F (4°C).

 Summer

-Many tourists opt to visit Zagreb during summer.
+Many tourists visit Zagreb during the summer.
 In fact, most people visit the city this time of year.
-It’s peak tourist season for Croatia as a whole, and in the capital city, it’s no different.
+It’s peak tourist season across Croatia, and in the capital, it’s no different.

-But this is also when local Zagreb city dwellers head out of town on their summer holidays, making their way to the beaches of the coastline.
+But this is also when local Zagreb residents head out of town for their summer holidays, making their way to the beaches along the coast.

 However, compared to the coastline, temperatures are relatively mild.
 In June, for example, expect average highs of 73°F (22°C).
 By August, things have warmed up significantly, with highs of 81°F (27°C).
 There’s also not very much rain to speak of.

 Summer in Zagreb is pleasant.
-There are plenty of outdoor spaces, such as restaurants and cafes with terrace seating and green, leafy parks.
-City dwellers like to visit Lake Jarun for fun splashing around in the lake’s waters.
+There are plenty of outdoor spaces, including restaurants and cafés with terrace seating, as well as green, leafy parks.
+City dwellers like to visit Lake Jarun for fun, splashing around in the lake’s waters.

 Winter

 Winter is chilly.
-It’s definitely the time of year to take full advantage of the city’s many museums and cozy bars and restaurants.
-Temperatures in December, for example, only reach highs of around 41°F (5°C) with a low of 0°C (32°F).
+It’s definitely the time of year to take full advantage of the city’s many museums, cozy bars, and restaurants.
+Temperatures in December, for example, only reach highs of around 41°F (5°C) and lows of 0°C (32°F).
 January is even colder, with average lows of 30°F (-2°C) and highs of 39°F (4°C).
 The sun doesn’t come out very much; it’s pretty cloudy, and there’s often a chance of snow.

 Traveling to Zagreb this time of year may not sound appealing, but you’ll be rewarded with fewer tourists, a more local atmosphere, uncrowded sights, and cheaper accommodations and flights.
-If you visit in December, you’ll also be able to soak up the festive season’s atmosphere thanks to the giant Christmas Market in the city’s main square.
+If you visit in December, you’ll also be able to soak up the festive atmosphere at the city’s main square, home to the giant Christmas Market.

 Facts about Zagreb – The Croatian Capital